velaboratory/VelUtils/DocsWebsite~/docs/reference/Runtime/SaveComponent.md

 ## SaveComponent

 Saves a variety of components of an object to PlayerPrefsJson.
 Local or global coordinates.
-Requires a unique object name.

 ## SaveComponentEditor